LasLabs/odoo-connector-carepoint/connector_carepoint/README.rst

 This module provides CarePoint connector functionality.

+Note that record creation will take place on the current user's company's default Carepoint backend.

+Records imported from other backends will maintain their relation with that backend when exporting updates.

 The following two-way sync logic is implemented:

 * Odoo Patient / CarePoint Patient

-The following logic is impented on a one-way (CarePoint to Odoo) basis:

-* Odoo Pharmacy / CarePoint Store
 * Odoo Physician / CarePoint Doctor
+* Odoo Pharmacy / Careoint Organization
 * Odoo Prescription & Line / CarePoint Prescription

+The following logic is impented on a one-way (CarePoint to Odoo) basis:

+* Odoo Pharmacy Warehouse / CarePoint Store
 * Odoo Order / CarePoint Order
 * Odoo Order Line / CarePoint Order Line
 * Odoo NDC / FDB NDC